 To meet KYC requirements, financial institutions and other businesses need to create a customer identification program (CIP).
 This involves detailed KYC checks and customer due diligence to help businesses comply with beneficial ownership requirements as well as AML and KYC requirements.

 Customer due diligence (CDD) is just one aspect of KYC procedures, but people often use these terms interchangeably.
 The first phase of KYC is the new customer information program.
 In this phase, you collect information about the customer during the onboarding process.

 The second phase is CDD, where you perform identity verification to ensure the person is not pretending to be someone else.
 Biometric identification is an important part of this step to make sure the person is physically present.
 You also perform watchlist screening and ensure they are not a politically exposed person (PEP) or on a sanctions list.

 CDD also includes risk assessment to determine how likely they are to become involved in money laundering.
+The risk level of a customer can be determined by a number of factors including their financial history, transaction patterns, geographical location, nature of business and any previous incidents of suspicious activity or criminal record.
 For example, if they live in a certain country and are opening a specific type of account, they might be considered a high-risk customer.